CREW-WILDFIRE: Benchmarking Agentic Multi-Agent Collaborations at Scale: Benchmarking Suite

 \section{\crewwildfire Benchmarking Suite}

 Robust benchmarking in complex environments requires more than tracking cumulative rewards.
-It demands tools to diagnose where an algorithm is \textit{conceptually challenged}, not just how well it scores.
+It demands tools to diagnose where an algorithm is \textit{conceptually challenged} (as revealed through behavioral competency analysis in Section 5.3), not just how well it scores.
 To address this, \crewwildfire Benchmarking Suite provides infrastructure for systematic evaluation, testing, and behavioral analysis.

-\para{Procedurally Generated Task Levels.} We define 12 procedurally generated levels (Fig.~\ref{fig:levels}) with several variations to evaluate different algorithms.
+\para{Procedurally Generated Task Levels.} We define 12 distinct task levels (Table~\ref{tab:levels}), four of which have both small and large size variants, resulting in 16 total benchmark configurations.
 Levels vary in team composition, map size, objectives, and difficulty.
 We measure the performance via task success, damage minimization, and agent/civilian safety.
 We also assign high-level behavioral goals to each level to evaluate a variety of high-level behaviors.

 \para{Behavioral Goals.} We designed 7 behavioral competencies, ranging from simple task designation to complex objective prioritization.
 Since each level is marked with behavior goals, we can use them to pinpoint emerging collaborative behaviors.
 For instance, the \texttt{Cut Trees} levels require \texttt{Task Designation} for agents to split up the trees to cut.